carabell94/ruby_app/README.md

 - Refactored my code to align with the DRY principle
 - Familiarised myself with building tests using rspec
 - Built tests for 2 files `visit.rb` & `web_log_parser.rb`
-- Checked my code passed my tests using rake
+- Checked my code passed my tests by running rspec in terminal

 ## IMPROVEMENTS